abduh3131/COOPtinder/careerswipe-app/README.md

    - Build for production: `npm run build`

 These steps let you test CareerSwipe locally on Windows 11 using Visual Studio Code.

+## Styling

+CareerSwipe uses **Tailwind CSS** with a color palette inspired by TD Bank:

+- Primary Green `#009A44`
+- Accent Green `#00B14F`
+- White background `#FFFFFF`
+- Dark text `#1C1C1C`

+All pages are mobile-first and should show rounded cards and green buttons once Tailwind compiles correctly.
+If you see an unstyled page, ensure `npm install` completed without errors.